stefanheule/obsidian/README.md

 - Display of the battery level.
 - Change in background for low battery levels (yellow at 30%, orange at 20%, and red at 10%).
 - Vibrates when the bluetooth connection is lost or regained, shows an information overlay for a few seconds and keeps showing an icon when no connection is available.
+- Fully configurable, both in terms of appearance (colors, minute/hour ticks, etc.) as well as behavior (if and when to vibrate, show messages, etc.).

 ## Screenshots